-Peoria Housing Authority is a Public Housing Agency in Peoria, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
-As of June 24th, 2019, Peoria Housing Authority has 1 waiting lists that are open now or opening soon.
+Peoria Housing Authority is a Public Housing Agency in Peoria, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
+As of May 25th, 2020, Peoria Housing Authority has 1 waiting lists that are open now or opening soon.

 The Peoria, Illinois Housing Choice Voucher Waiting List is open indefinitely.